Anshul2029/Maze/README.md

 # Maze
-A maze using Javascript and HTML
+A maze using HTML, CSS and Javascript